 12. Internal Auditors.
-The Committee will review the activities of the Company's internal audit team and discuss with that team the adequacy and effectiveness of the Company's scope, staffing, and general audit approach.
+The Committee will review the activities of the Company's internal audit team and discuss with that team the adequacy and effectiveness of the Company's scope, budget, staffing, and general audit approach.
 The Committee will review any significant reports prepared by the Company's internal auditors, as well as management's response.
 The head of the internal audit function will also report to and be evaluated by the Committee.

 13. Internal Control over Financial Reporting; Disclosure Controls.
-The Committee will confer with management and the Auditors concerning the scope, design, adequacy and effectiveness of internal control over financial reporting, including the adequacy and effectiveness of the Company's information and cyber security policies, the internal controls regarding information security and any significant deficiencies and significant changes in internal controls, and the Company's disclosure controls and procedures.
+The Committee will confer with management and the Auditors concerning the scope, design, adequacy and effectiveness of internal control over financial reporting, including the adequacy and effectiveness of the Company's information and cyber security policies, the internal controls regarding information security and any major issues as to the adequacy of the Company's internal controls, significant deficiencies and significant changes in internal controls, and the Company's disclosure controls and procedures.
 The Committee will review reports on significant findings and recommendations with respect to internal controls over financial reporting, together with management responses and any special audit steps adopted in light of any material control deficiencies.